cnheider/io-touchpad/README.md

     cd app
     sudo ./tools/matrixanalyser.py [--help] [--tolerance TOLERANCE] [--show]

-More information on the usege is avaialabe if you run `./tools/matrixanalyser.py --help`.
+More information on the usage is avaialabe if you run `./tools/matrixanalyser.py --help`.

 All generated figures of the drawn symbols are stored inside